|Letters to a Young Manager|

 What I noticed in the conversations was not just that I came alive in the discussions, but that my thinking became sharper, the tangents more plentiful, and the phrasing of new ideas stronger.
 And the Italian side of my heritage came to the fore in my arms and hands punctuating my sentences.

-I leave you with one of my favorite quotes by theologian Howard Thumann, “Don't ask yourself what the world needs.
+I leave you with one of my favorite quotes by theologian Howard Thurman, “Don't ask yourself what the world needs.
 Ask yourself what makes you come alive, and go do that, because what the world needs is people who have come alive.”
+In other words, pay attention to when you become Italian.

 |Moral of story:|